Build a Mixture-of-Experts (MoE) Transformer from Scratch

 Building the Mixture-of-Experts Decoder

-The conventional Decoder-only Transformer architecture consists of the following components:
+The conventional Decoder-only Transformer architecture, which consists of the following components:

 Causal (or Masked) Multi-Head Self-Attention